sgkhusal/42-CPP/cpp06/README.md

 # Casting

-- Casting is a conversion process wherein data can be changed from one type to another temporarily or permanently.
+- Casting is a conversion process where data can be changed from one type to another temporarily or permanently.
 It is a mechanism by which we can change the interpretation of an object by the compiler.
 - It does not imply that the object itself changes — It simply changes the interpretation.
 - All cast actions are conversions.
 Some of this conversions have different properties